Junior Prep Learning and Curriculum

-We have built a Junior Curriculum that embodies these beliefs and which provides a truly cross-curricular approach to learning that is fun, engaging and dynamic.
+We have built a Junior Curriculum that embodies the beliefs of our founder, St. John Henry Newman, and which provides a truly cross-curricular approach to learning that is fun, engaging and dynamic.

 We believe that the key to successful learning starts with developing strong oracy, comprehension and written expression from a very early age.

 Our pupils are immersed in a curriculum that is literature rich and centred around building core transferable skills that equip them in developing key knowledge and an understanding of the world around them, whilst being meaningful and relevant to their everyday experiences.